 We collect information you provide directly to us.
 This information may include your name, e-mail address, phone number, postal address, insurance information, personal health information, survey responses, and other information you choose to provide in connection with your participation in a Program.

-The information you provide to us will be used to (i) set up your account; (ii) if you elect to receive information from Johns Hopkins to provide you with such information; (iii) to improve the Program, including certain websites and other online services; and (iv) to fulfill any other purpose for which you provided it.
+The information you provide to us will be used to (i) set up your account; (ii) deliver the Program to you; (iii) to improve the Program, including certain websites and other online services; and (iii) to fulfill any other purpose for which you provided it.

 We are committed to your privacy, and we will not use your information for any purposes other than as set forth herein or explained to you at the point at which the information was collected.